-The pupil's class or subject teachers remain responsible for planning, delivering and reviewing an individualised programme of learning, with the support of the SENCO.
-At Henry Hinde School, these are referred to as IEPs (Individual Education Plans), at Ashlawn School and Houlton School these are referred to as Learning Plans or Passports.
+The pupil's class or subject teachers remain responsible for planning, delivering and reviewing an individualised programme of learning, called an Individual Education Plan (IEP) with the support of the SENCO.

 Intervention at this stage is additional to or different from the school's usual differentiated curriculum and strategies.